Coach: Slain Virginia football players 'were all good kids' - NewsBreak

 Davis was a 6-foot-7 wide receiver from Dorchester, South Carolina.
 He finished the 2020 season ranked No. 2 in the nation and No. 1 in the Atlantic Coast Conference for average yards per reception, among many other accolades.

 Perry was a linebacker from Miami, Florida.
-In September, Perry told the Daily Progress he was called to the Cavaliers’ football offices where linebackers coach Clint Sintim said he needed Perry to move from linebacker to defensive end.
+In September, Perry told the Daily Progress that he was called to the Cavaliers' football offices.
+Linebackers coach Clint Sintim said he needed Perry to move from linebacker to defensive end.

 Perry told the newspaper it was "no problem at all.
 It was a smooth transition.”

-Note: This story has been corrected to show that Jim Leonhard is the University of Wisconsin's interim head football coach.
-He is no longer the team's defensive coordinator.